 James joined Sidcot in 2005 as Head of the Year 11 Pathway and has since also become Head of EAL.
 He teaches English as an Additional Language to international students and also teaches A Level and IB Economics.
 His two children both attend the School.

-“I moved to Sidcot in 2005 having taught for four years in Ukraine and two years in Tokyo and came here as much for the international mix of the School as for anything else.
-I have worked in all three of the boys boarding houses: as a Resident Deputy in School House Boys from 2005 to 2009, as a Non-Resident Deputy in Combe from 2014 to 2016 and as Housemaster of Wing from September 2016."
+“I moved to Sidcot in 2005 having taught for four years in Ukraine and two years in Tokyo and came here as much for the international mix of the School as anything else.
+I have worked in all of the boys boarding houses and became Housemaster of Wing in September 2016."

 "Working in boarding is one of the most rewarding aspects of life at a school such as Sidcot and something I have always enjoyed.
 Getting to know students outside the classroom is extremely rewarding and also helps massively with my teaching.
 Being involved in a house which has students from Year 9 all the way up to Year 13 gives the unique opportunity of allowing me to see the boys grow into young adults with all the ups and downs that this entails and it is my hope that all the boys who pass through Wing during my time here will come out of it having grown and learnt a lot about themselves and have a better idea of the kind of adults they want to be."